bradjohansen/blog.ppl.vc/_posts/2018-03-20-ml-team-projects.md

 __3. Don't use Git to move source files between machines__
 This is once again an extension of the previous rule.
 The situation is the following: you're debugging a script, testing out hyperparameters, or developing a new feature of your architecture.
 You need to run the microscopically different script on the department's server, because your laptop can't deal with it.
 You `git commit -m 'fix' && git push origin master`.
 Linus Torvalds dies (and also you broke Rule 4 of the coding section).
 Quick fix: keep a `sftp` session open and `put` the script, instead.
 Once you're sure that the code works, then you can roll back the changes on the remote machine, commit from the local machine just once, and then pull on the remote to finish.

+This will make life easier for someone who has to roll back the code or browse commits for any other reason, because they won't have to guess which one of the ten 'fix' commits is the right one.

 __4. Don't push data to Github__
 On a similar note, avoid using Github to keep track of your data, especially if the data is subject to frequent changes.
 Github will block you if you surpass a certain file size, but in general this is a solution that doesn't scale.